Silence, a Luigi's Mansion fanfic

 Wrong.
 There were.
 After all the childhood teachings about things that supposedly 'weren't real', like monsters, ghosts, the bogey man, and UFOs, you grew up to find that all of those things were real and that you had been taught lies.
 And that was the reason that Luigi, who absolutely despised almost any form of ghost, was trekking through the mansion with no weapons but a vacuum cleaner, a flashlight, a Gameboy Color, and an extra sweater to take out the whole mansion full of ghosts.

-So Luigi was left pondering things that he normally would not be thinking about.
+In between ghost battles, Luigi was left pondering things that he normally would not be thinking about.
 Like how the Boos claimed to be ghosts, but you could physically injure them, contradicting the whole 'I-am-a-spirit-and-you-mortals-cannot-harm-me' façade that many of the 'residents' showed to invited and uninvited guests.

 Or how a vacuum could hold spirits that could deal bodily harm on various levels, but supposedly mortal people couldn't touch?